makeform/nest/README.md

 ## Custom Init

-The `init` function that is sent into `init.nest` will be called after `@makeform/nest` is inited with the widget object as `this` and internal `obj` passed as parameter, which contains following fields:
+The `init` function that is sent into `@makeform/nest:init` will be called after `@makeform/nest` is inited with the widget object as `this` and internal `obj` passed as parameter, which contains following fields:

  - `activeKey`: key of the active tab, if widget is tab-based.
  - `entry`: an object storing each entry of this widget